hawc2/collections-as-data-notebooks/README.md

 Inspired by lists like [Awesome Jupyter: A Curated List](https://github.com/markusschanta/awesome-jupyter), this repo will pull together Collections as Data notebooks available on other Github repos, Binders, etc. There was a previous attempt at such a repo, a few years ago: [Awesome Jupyter Glam](https://github.com/LibraryCarpentry/awesome-jupyter-glam).
 Relevant resources from the GLAM repo have been added to this list.

 For an introduction to Jupyter Notebooks for digital methods in GLAM (Galleries, Libraries, and Museums), see the [GLAM Workbench](https://glam-workbench.github.io/getting-started/).
 The GLAM Workbench is the most exhaustive collection of Collections as Data Notebooks currently available.
+Mostly based off of materials in Australia and New Zealand National Libraries, their [Github repo](https://github.com/GLAM-Workbench) is the easiest way to access their notebooks directly.
 All operational notebooks from the site will be added to this list.

 # Contents